fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 :::note

-Deleting a Helm chart via Helm doesn’t delete the Custom Resource Definitions installed via the chart.
+Deleting a Helm chart using Helm doesn’t delete the Custom Resource Definitions installed from the chart.

 :::